What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Applications of Hand-held Brushes

-Hand brushes are moved manually against a surface to rub, strip, clean, descale, apply paint, polish, remove dirt, or supply other specialized actions.
+Hand brushes are moved manually against a surface to rub, strip, clean, descale, apply paint, polish, remove dirt, or perform other specialized actions.
 According to their usage, they are classified into various categories:

 Cleaning hand brushes